What age/breed are the dogs up for rehoming?

 How much is it likely to cost should I rehome a dog with a health issue?

 All of our dogs are insured and any existing health conditions should be covered by their current insurance policy.
 This can then be transferred over to you and you will receive a quote to take on the policy.
 However if you prefer you may shop around to find an alternative policy.
-(Please bear in mind with an alternative insurer pre-existing conditions may not be covered).
+(Please bear in mind when considering alternative insurers it is imperative that they will cover pre-existing conditions)

 Do you ever have any older/retired dogs up for rehoming?